CassBrothersWebDev/hot-water-systems/README.md

 This interactive tool is designed to assist you in selecting the ideal hot water system for your needs through a simple 3-step process.
 Whether you're looking for electric, natural gas, or LPG systems, this webpage makes the selection process hassle-free.

+**Important**
+The code in question is not written inside Shopify Shogun; rather, it has been directly added to the Shopify page using the HTML editor.

 ## Getting Started

 ### Step 1: Energy Source Selection